Planning to travel to one of the most exclusive and gorgeous Caribbean islands? Look no further.

 Alternatively, you can have your hotel concierge organize a transfer for you and have the

 Only be aware that there is a large excess on the insurance, of around 700 Euros or more.

 Together with the payment, they authorize this amount as a deposit on your credit card, which will be released 3 or 4 weeks after you return the car if there are no extra charges due.

 Of course, it varies between each rental company but this is more or less the way it works.

 The drop-off can be arranged at your hotel or at the airport as you please.

-However, my advice is to drive around, be curious, discover, appreciate, get lost (well, this is very difficult to get lost in St Barth).
+I will give you tips on where to go and things you cannot miss, but my best advice is to drive around, be curious, discover, appreciate, get lost (well, this is very difficult to get lost in St Barth).

 That’s what I normally do, especially if I know the place is so safe and that you will always find somebody on the road to help you with directions.

 Yes, I know the GPS is useful as well, but trust me you don’t need it.